MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex4_Trainable_Classifiers.md

 You have successfully created, trained, and published a custom trainable classifier that matches the files stored on the existing SharePoint sites of Contoso Ltd.

-# Proceed to Exercise 5
+# Proceed to Lab 1 - Exercise 5